DannyCeb/mini_serivce_bus_rs/README.md

 # mini_serivce_bus_rs
-A little implementation of a Service Bus building in Rust for learning propurses
+A little implementation of a Service Bus built in Rust for learning propurses